 Such considered density is, in fact, central to the notion of a mixed-use community, where the health of residents is one of the core design principles.
-‘With Merrifield, walkability, bike paths and lowered speed limits for cars have all been designed to encourage people to get and about.’
+‘With Merrifield, walkability, bike paths and lowered speed limits for cars have all been designed to encourage people to get out and about.’

 And the design process was meticulous, with the team at Plus Architecture studying just how long a street should be.
 ‘How far should it be from your front door to your local shop or café?
 We found it was 80 metres, maximum.’